KSLV-III

-KSLV-III is a medium orbit geostationary launch vehicle currently under development in South Korea, with the goal of its first launch in 2030.
+KSLV-III is a medium orbit geostationary launch vehicle currently under development in South Korea.
+The first launch is scheduled for 2031.

 History

 In February 2018, the Ministry of Science and ICT held a National Space Committee meeting and announced the 3rd Basic Plan for the Promotion of Space Development.
 In the launch vehicle sector, in order to establish a self-powered launch service foundation, a plan was established to foster a launch service ecosystem based on Nuri in the first stage from 2021 to 2025, and to secure price competitiveness through a domestic satellite launch mass production system in the second stage from 2026 to 2030.

 On November 29, 2022, the MSIT held a meeting of the National Research and Development Project Evaluation Committee and passed the preliminary feasibility study for the Next-Generation Launch Vehicle Development Project; it was decided to develop the next-generation launch vehicle, KSLV-III, by investing 2.132 trillion won from 2023 to 2032.

 In March 2024, Hanwha Aerospace was selected as the preferred bidder for the government-commissioned Next-Generation Launch Vehicle Development Project Launch Vehicle General Production project, passing the technology capability suitability assessment.

 In February 2025, the agenda to develop KSLV-III as a reusable launch vehicle has passed the National Space Committee.
 Korea AeroSpace Administration stated that through this, they expect to achieve the lunar exploration mission in 2032 and secure full reusability technology from 2035 to launch more than 20 times a year and secure universal access to space.